Kennedy Polamalu: Seattle Seahawks

-In February 2024, Polamalu joined head coach Mike Macdonald as running backs coach for the Seahawks.
+On February 21, 2024, Polamalu joined head coach Mike Macdonald as the running backs coach for the Seattle Seahawks.
+On January 13, 2026, Polamalu parted ways with the Seahawks.

 Personal life

 Polamalu is married to Stephanie Nelson and they share six children K.C., Matthew, Tre, Sophia, Andrew, and Xander.
 They also have a daughter-in-law Theresa Pola and two grandsons, Tre and Koa.
 He was born the day President Kennedy was assassinated, and was named in his honor.
 He graduated from Mater Dei High School in Santa Ana, California, in 1982 where he also played basketball and ran track and field and was Student Body President his senior year.

 Polamalu's brother, Aoatoa, played nose tackle at Penn State from 1984 to 1988.

 Upon moving to California from American Samoa in the mid-1970s, Kennedy's family shortened their last name to Pola.
 In 2011, he began the process of legally changing it back to Polamalu while preparing for a return to Samoa.
 In June, he was part of a contingent that included former USC players Rey Maualuga, Deuce Lutui, Malaefou MacKenzie and others who returned to Samoa for a football camp sponsored by his nephew, former USC Trojans All-American and Pittsburgh Steelers safety Troy Polamalu.
 His name change became official in August 2011.